Kush10022/SLGIPC144/README.md

    - Print the final total (with delivery fee) formatted to two decimal places.

 5. **Narrowing Conversion**:
-   - Cast the quantity of pizzas ordered (as an integer) to a `char`.
+   - Cast the truncated total cost of pizzas ordered (as an integer) to a `char`.
 Display the corresponding ASCII character for fun (e.g., if quantity is 65, it corresponds to 'A').

 6. **Final Output**:
    - Clearly display the original inputs, the truncated total cost, the total with delivery fee, and the promotional ASCII character.